Throwback Thursday: The Day I Fell In Love With A Tour Stage Winner

 Tall tales and the big ring with world champion Eros Poli

 I’ll never forget the first time I met Eros Poli.
 It was in a wonderous, centuries old dinning room of a small hotel tucked into the rolling hills of Tuscany.
 I was on a trip with InGamba to participate in the famous E’roica bike race for old bikes.
-As I related in the story I wrote about the trip for RBA, I was initially put-off by the suave Italian for his incessant name-dropping.
-Silly me, ignorant of who this man was, I nonetheless sat and listened to his endless tall tales.
+As I related in the story I wrote about the trip for RBA, ignorant of who he was, I was initially put-off by the suave Italian for his incessant name-dropping at the dinner table.
+Nonetheless, I sat and listened to his endless tall tales.

 After dinner I went to my room and Googled his name – “holy crap!”
 Eros Poli was as real deal as it gets.
-By the end of the week we were fast friends and my initial fatigue of sitting next to him at dinner had been replaced by a heartfelt honor of having spent 5 days riding through Italy, laughing with and learning a truly great champion.
+By the end of the week that included many miles ridden and glasses of wine consumed, we were fast friends.
+That initial fatigue of sitting next to him at dinner had been replaced by a heartfelt honor of having the opportunity to ride through Italy, laughing with and learning with a truly great champion.

 The following tribute was sent out as a press release by Le Tour de France as they continue to recognize the special riders who have made the history of the Tour de France so special.